211225347/Smart-Academic-Library-Assistance-System-SALAS-/STATE_TRANSITION_DIAGRAMS.md

 **Key Transitions:**
 - A book starts as Available when added to the catalogue by a librarian (FR-06)
 - It moves to Reserved when a student places an online reservation (FR-03)
-- Reserved books that are not collected within 48 hours automatically revert to Available, this guard condition prevents inventory from being locked indefinitely
+- Reserved books that are not collected within 48 hours automatically revert to Available — this guard condition prevents inventory from being locked indefinitely
 - A Borrowed book becomes Overdue when the due date passes without a return, triggering the notification workflow (FR-07)
 - A Lost book exits the lifecycle entirely and is removed from the catalogue